The Right to Object at Fourteen

 What Happens After an Objection

-For parents drafting a will, this statute is a reminder to consider the child's perspective when choosing a guardian, especially for children approaching their teenage years.
-A guardian the child trusts and respects is more likely to create a stable transition during an already difficult time.
+For parents drafting a will, this statute is a reminder.
+Consider the child's perspective when choosing a guardian, especially for children nearing their teenage years.
+A guardian the child trusts is more likely to create a stable transition.